Hypfer/Valetudo/docs/_pages/installation/dreame.md

 **BUT** as with the commands above, fastboot should confirm all of this with `OKAY`.
 If it doesn't, **DO NOT PROCEED**.

 Finally, run `fastboot reboot`.
-If you hear the boot chime, you have successfully rooted your robot.<br/>
+If it boots up normally, you have successfully rooted your robot.<br/>
-If you don't, please open a VAERS ticket at <a href="https://vaers.dontvacuum.me" rel="noopener" target="_blank">vaers.dontvacuum.me</a>
+If it doesn't, please open a VAERS ticket at <a href="https://vaers.dontvacuum.me" rel="noopener" target="_blank">vaers.dontvacuum.me</a>
+or ask for support in the support groups.

-#### Install Valetudo
+### Phase 3: Install Valetudo

-This rooting method requires you to manually install Valetudo post-root.
+With the rooted firmware installed, we finish the procedure by installing Valetudo to it.

 For that, first, check the [Supported Robots](https://valetudo.cloud/pages/general/supported-robots.html) page and look up which `Valetudo Binary` is the right one for your robot.